-Tree root and canopy protection: The RPA (Root protection area) of the retained trees should be protected during the development phase with heras fencing and/or ground protection to ensure heavy machinery is not operated, or materials stored within the rooting area.
-This can be detrimental to the trees, causing soil compaction and root die back.
+Tree root and canopy protection: The RPA (Root protection area) of the retained tree should be protected during the development phase with heras fencing to ensure heavy machinery is not operated, or materials stored within the rooting area.
+This can be detrimental to the tree, causing soil compaction and root die back.
+The crowns of retained trees also require protection to avoid damaging branches.
+The heras fencing should follow the line of the RPA, or crown extent, whichever is greater.
+Where access is required within the RPA, the heras fencing may be temporarily pulled back and the exposed ground augmented with alternative protection as detailed in the method statement.
+Alternatively, if hard surfacing is required within the RPA, it may be laid prior to heavy machinery entering the site and following appropriate protocol, in order to provide a hard surface from which to operate.
 The protection of the RPA and canopy spread is detailed in the Arboricultural Method Statement below.

-Special surfacing: I have not been advised of any new surfacing but for any new surfacing such as pathways or paving within the RPA's of retained trees, the existing ground will be graded up to form a no dig surface utilising a 3D load spreader, a no-fines aggregate and a porous wearing course.
-All works close to and within the RPA's will need to be carried out strictly by hand.
+Special surfacing: To avoid the roots of the retained trees being affected by soil compaction, all existing hard surfaces (within the RPAs of retained trees) will be left in situ during demolition and construction and only be removed (by small machinery) at the landscaping stage.
+For any new surfacing the existing ground will be graded up to form a no dig surface utilising a 3D load spreader, a no-fines aggregate and a porous wearing course.
+All works close to and within the RPAs will need to be carried out strictly by hand.

-Materials delivery, storage and handling: Materials should not be handled or stored within the RPAs' of retained trees; the load exerted can result in soil compaction and leachate from spills can be toxic to trees.
+Materials delivery, storage and handling: Materials should not be handled or stored within the RPAs of retained trees; the load exerted can result in soil compaction and leachate from spills can be toxic to trees.

-Surface drains, soakaways and services: It is important that services, surface drains and soakaways avoid the RPA's of retained trees as roots can be damaged during trench excavations.
+Surface drains, soakaways and services: It is important that services, surface drains and soakaways avoid the RPAs of retained trees as roots can be damaged during trench excavations which is the case for this proposal.